Octal450/MD-11/FAQ.md

 Try to download the aircraft again.
 The download may have failed for some reason.

-### Q. I found other distributors offering downloads of the this IDG aircraft.
+### Q. I found other distributors offering downloads of the this aircraft.
 Can I use them?

-**Using other distributors is strongly discouraged and you will not receive any support from IDG!** You should get the aircraft from [Octal450's repo](https://github.com/Octal450/IDG-MD-11.git).
+**Using other distributors is strongly discouraged and you will not receive any support from us!** You should get the aircraft from [Octal450's repo](https://github.com/Octal450/MD-11.git).

 ## Startup

 ### Q. Error Code: 0x121 appears.
 Why?

-This error occurs if you are attempting to use this IDG Aircraft on a version of FlightGear that is too old.
-See [INSTALL.md](https://github.com/Octal450/IDG-MD-11/blob/master/INSTALL.md) for more information.
+This error occurs if you are attempting to use this aircraft on a version of FlightGear that is too old.
+See [INSTALL.md](https://github.com/Octal450/MD-11/blob/master/INSTALL.md) for more information.

 ### Q. Error Code: 0x223 appears.
 Why?